rossh2/rossh2.github.io/_pages/wedding/hestercombe.md

 Let us know if you need any help booking either of these!
 If neither of these options catch your fancy, let us know since we have looked at a number of other hotels and B&Bs in and around Taunton and may be able to help you find something.

-## How to get to Hestercombe

-We're organising a minibus which will stop at each of the above hotels (the Holiday Inn Express and the Great Western Hotel / Taunton train station) to take you to and from the wedding.
-The minibus will depart between 1:00-1:30pm (to be confirmed) from the hotels and return at 11:00pm from Hestercombe.
-If you would like a ride, please let us know on the RSVP form!

-### Directions to Hestercombe

-**Use the postcode TA2 8LQ for GPS/sat navs**

-The route is marked out with brown daisy signs from the motorway all the way to Cheddon Fitzpaine.
-Upon following the sign from Cheddon Fitzpaine, stay on the main road until you reach Hestercombe Gardens.
-Do not take a turn onto Hestercombe Road as this will take you to the farm and not to Hestercombe Gardens.

-There is a car park directly at the entrance to Hestercombe, separate to the main visitor car park.
-Hestercombe staff will be on hand to show you where to go.

-The nearest railway station is Taunton.
-For more information, including detailed directions and a list of taxi companies, see [Hestercombe's Find Us](https://www.hestercombe.com/your-visit/find-us) page.

 ## Wedding gifts